Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Gets live outputs.](ref:getliveoutputs)
+> For more information about the API call used go to [Get Live Outputs](https://developer.nomad-cms.com/docs/get-live-outputs)

 ## Get Live Output Profile